 No matter which form you plan to use, remember that the following types of income do not qualify for the FEIE: income received as an employee of the US government, income for work in international waters or in specific combat zones, income received after the end of the tax year in the subsequent year that services were performed, the cost of meals and lodging furnished for the convenience of the employer, or pension or annuity payments, including benefits such like social security.

 Greenback accountants specialize in helping expats, and many of them are expats themselves!
-Get started with Greenback today, and you’ll find out how easy becoming tax compliant can be.
+Get started with Greenback today, and you’ll find out how easy the Form 2555 instructions really can be.